dlowe/nnet/README.markdown

 floating-point representation.

 Making sure not to overfit the network to the training data is a bit of a black art.
-One could use a wrapper script to implement early stopping with a set of test data separated from the training data.
+I used a wrapper script to implement early stopping with a set of test data separated from the training data.

-The topology of the network is fixed: 2^16 inputs, 6 hidden neurons, and one output.

-The learning rate is hard-coded to 0.3.

 ## Obfuscation: